EkLine scheduled documentation agents

 |---|---|

-| Status icon | Whether the run succeeded, failed, or is still running |
+| Status icon | Green checkmark for succeeded, red cross for failed, yellow clock for running |

-| Timestamp | When the run started — click to open the editor session with the generated output |
+| Timestamp link | When the run started — click to open the Docs Agent session with the full output |

 Next steps